Information for health professionals who treat veteran patients or work with the Department of Veterans' Affairs (DVA) programs.

 Claim processing enquiries

-For enquires related to processed claims, outstanding payments or overpayments contact our Department of Veterans' Affairs processing centre.
+For enquiries related to processed claims, late lodgement, outstanding payments or overpayments contact our Department of Veterans' Affairs processing centre.

 DVA reason codes